-The Hare Hill Windfarm Repowering project is located on the border of East Ayrshire and Dumfries and Galloway, 4 km Southeast of New Cumnock, at the site of our Hare Hill windfarm and Hare Hill Windfarm Extension sites.
-The Proposed Development Currently, Hare Hill and Hare Hill Extension have a combined total of 55 turbines, generating 43.2 megawatts across the two sites.
-The Proposed Development will consist of fewer wind turbines, approximately 27, with blade tip heights of up to 250 metres.
-November 2023 Scoping Layout Maximises the energy production whilst considering environmental constraints known from public data resources and desktop study.
+The Hare Hill Windfarm Repowering and Extension project is located on the border of East Ayrshire and Dumfries and Galloway, 4 km Southeast of New Cumnock, at the site of our Hare Hill windfarm and Hare Hill Windfarm Extension sites.

+The Proposed Development

+Currently, Hare Hill and Hare Hill Extension have a combined total of 55 turbines, generating 43.2 megawatts across the two sites.
+The Proposed Development will consist of fewer wind turbines, approximately 24 with blade tip heights of up to 200 metres.